dataiap/dataiap/day4/README.md

 Finally, `^` and `$` are special characters for the beginning and the end of the text, respectively.
 For example `^enron` means that `"enron"` must be at the beginning of the string.  `enron$` means that the `"enron"` should be at the end.  `^enron$` means the term should be exactly `"enron"`.

 Great!
-You should know enough to create a pattern to find "reasonable words", and use it to re-compute the `tfidfs` dictionary!
+You should know enough to create a pattern to find "reasonable words", and use it to re-compute the `tfidfs` dictionary and print the 10 most highly scored terms in each folder!